Flying with a Dog in Australia: The Ultimate Guide

 Buying a Flight Crate For Your Dog

-The biggest step to prepare your pet for their flight is choosing a crate.
-As I mentioned above, you need to find out the size crate your pet will fly in, plus often its weight, before booking your pet on their flight.
+The biggest step to prepare your pet for their flight in the hold is choosing a crate.
+As I mentioned above, you need to find out the size of the crate your pet should fly in, plus often its weight, before booking your pet on their flight.

 Crate Requirements

-There are international guidelines on what size crate your animal should fly in.
+There are international guidelines on what size crate your animal should fly in when flying in the hold.
 To determine the ideal size, check out this handy guide on the Qantas website.
+There is also a similar guide on the Virgin website.

 Buying or Hiring a Crate

-For this reason, it’s best to visit a large pet store with crates out on display, along with your dog.
+It’s best to visit a large pet store with crates out on display, along with your dog, so you can test them and confirm your pet’s fit.
 Qantas also have crates for purchase from selected domestic terminals, that they recommend picking up a few days in advance.

 The other alternative to purchasing a crate, especially if you’re just flying a single time with your dog, is to hire a crate.
 This is possible through some of the pet transport companies that operate in Australia (but only for domestic, not international, flights).
 It is also possible to purchase a pet crate from these companies.